-The sensitivity analyses in the following sections relate to the position as at March 31, 2022 and March 31, 2021.
+The sensitivity analyses in the following sections relate to the position as at March 31, 2023 and March 31, 2022.

 POTENTIAL IMPACT OF RISK MANAGEMENT POLICY SENSITIVITY TO RISK INTEREST RATE RISK Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with floating interest rates. a) Group has Fixed deposits with Banks amounting to Rs.
-366.41 Lakhs as at March 31, 2022 (Rs.
-143.57 Lakhs as at March 31, 2021) Interest Income earned on fixed deposit for year ended March 31, 2022 is Rs.
-9.73 Lakhs (Rs.
-2.99 Lakhs as at March 31, 2021) b) Group has Borrowing from Banks amounting to Rs.
-3538.95 Lakhs as at March 31, 2021 (Rs.
-1669.90 Lakhs as at March 31, 2021) Interest Expenses on such borrwings for the year ended March 31, 2022 is Rs.
-109.07 Lakhs (Rs.
-69.38 Lakhs for the year ended March 31, 2021) its interest rate risk The Group diversifies its portfolio in accordance with the risk management policies. the interest rate risk, with respect to financial instruments, the Group has calculated the impact of a 1% change in interest rates. a) A 1% increase in interest rates would have led to approximately an additional Rs.
-3.66 Lakhs gain for year ended March 31, 2022 (Rs.
-1.43 Lakhs gain for year ended March 31, 2021) in Interest income.
-A 1% decrease in interest rates would have led to an equal but opposite effect. b) A 1% increase in interest rates would have led to approximately an additional Rs.
-35.39 Lakhs loss for year ended March 31, 2022 (Rs.
-16.69 Lakhs loss for year ended March 31, 2021) in Interest expense.
-A 1% decrease in interest rates would have led to an equal but opposite effect.
-The Group is mainly exposed to the price risk due to its investment in equity instruments.
-The price risk arises due to uncertainties about the future market values of these investments. its price risk arising from investments, determined based on the exposure to equity price risks at the end of the reporting period.

-POTENTIAL IMPACT OF RISK MANAGEMENT POLICY SENSITIVITY TO RISK Equity Price Risk is related to the change in market reference price of the investments in equity securities. investment must If the equity prices had been 5% higher / lower: Other comprehensive income for the year ended March 31, 2022 would increase / decrease by Rs.
-907.46 Lakhs (for the year ended March 31, 2021: increase / decrease by Rs.
-187.41 Lakhs ) as a result of the change in fair value of equity investment measured at FVTOCI.
+973.39 Lakhs as at March 31, 2023 (Rs.
+3,66.41 Lakhs as at March 31, 2022) Interest Income earned on fixed deposit for year ended March 31, 2023 is Rs.
+31.72 Lakhs (Rs.
+9.73 Lakhs as at March 31, 2022) b) Group has Borrowing from Banks amounting to Rs.
+4802.19 Lakhs as at March 31, 2023 (Rs.
+3538.95 Lakhs as at March 31, 2022) Interest Expenses on such borrwings for the year ended March 31, 2023 is Rs.
+198.00 Lakhs (Rs.
+109.07 Lakhs for the year ended March 31, 2022) its interest rate risk The Group diversifies its portfolio in accordance with the risk management policies. the interest rate risk, with respect to financial instruments, the Group has calculated the Price Risk The Group is mainly exposed to the price risk due to its investment in equity instruments.
+The price risk arises due to uncertainties about the future market values of these investments. its price risk arising The sensitivity analysis below have been determined based on the exposure to equity price risks at the end of the reporting period.
+EquityPriceRiskisrelatedtothechangeinmarket reference price of the investments in equity securities. investment must If the equity prices had been 5% higher / lower: Other comprehensive income for the year ended March 31, 2023 would increase / decrease by Rs.
+441.08 Lakhs (for the year ended March 31, 2022: increase / decrease by Rs.
+907.46 Lakhs ) as a result of the change in fair value of equity investment measured at FVTOCI.